project-akri/akri/docs/extensibility-http.md

 > **NOTE** the Akri version (`v0.0.38`) may change

-Check using `kubectl get pods` and look for a pod named `akri-agent-...` and another named `akri-controller...`
+Check using `kubectl get pods` and look for a pod named `akri-agent-...` and another named `akri-controller...` and that they're both `RUNNING`.

 Also: